-No. Chest voice is a full-length vocal chord coordination that works well for our low range, but would require too much air pressure and tension to vibrate at the fast speeds required for high notes that middle voice can create so easily.
+No. Chest voice involves partial contraction of the vocal folds – which works well for our low range, but would require too much air pressure and tension to vibrate at the fast speeds required for high notes that middle voice can create so easily.

 I like to think of chest voice and head voice as a ‘final destination’ in either direction of the voice – middle voice is simply the train that carries you in either direction.

 Can I just sing lower in head voice?